ranjith03/Vamstar/README.md

 Vamstar Round -1 coding challenge

-To begin with the first round, Here is a link to a sample contract or tender: https://prefeitura.pbh.gov.br/saude/licitacao/pregao-eletronico-151-2020 (These are the similartypes of contracts where we would be working on)
+To begin with the first round

 Step1- Click the above link (webpage) - Translate into English